Massachusetts Financial Literacy Standards and Mandates

 0

-Financial Education Requirements
+Financial Education Requirements High School

 “Standards” may be a somewhat subjective term when it comes to defining what guidelines are in place with regard to financial literacy.
 The “Chapter 438 of the Acts of 2018, An Act Relative to Financial Literacy in Schools“, which was signed into law in 2019, has the word throughout its text.
 And while these standards are required to be incorporated into existing high school courses, a standalone course or a specific assessment on personal finance is not required in high school.